На русском языке

 ~S =\int {L dt}=\int (kR-2k \Lambda - \frac {1}{c}s_\mu J^\mu - \frac {c}{16 \pi \varpi} s_{\mu\nu}s^{\mu\nu} ) \sqrt {-g}d\Sigma,

-where ~L is the Lagrange function or Lagrangian; ~dt is the time differential of the coordinate reference frame; ~k and ~ \varpi are the constants to be determined; ~c is the speed of light as a measure of the propagation speed of electromagnetic and gravitational interactions; ~\sqrt {-g}d\Sigma= \sqrt {-g} c dt dx^1 dx^2 dx^3 is the invariant 4-volume expressed in terms of the time coordinate differential ~ dx^0=cdt , the product ~ dx^1 dx^2 dx^3 of space coordinates’ differentials and the square root ~\sqrt {-g} of the determinant ~g of the metric tensor, taken with a negative sign.
+where ~L is the Lagrange function or Lagrangian; ~dt is time differential of reference frame; ~k and ~ \varpi are constants to be determined; ~c is the speed of light as a measure of propagation speed of electromagnetic and gravitational interactions; ~\sqrt {-g}d\Sigma= \sqrt {-g} c dt dx^1 dx^2 dx^3 is invariant 4-volume expressed in terms of time coordinate differential ~ dx^0=cdt , the product ~ dx^1 dx^2 dx^3 of space coordinates’ differentials and square root ~\sqrt {-g} of determinant ~g of metric tensor, taken with negative sign.

-The variation ~ \delta S of the action function consists of the sum of terms, including:
+The variation ~ \delta S of action function consists of the sum of terms, including:

-1) the variation ~ \delta s_\mu of the 4-potential of the general field;
+1) variation ~ \delta s_\mu of 4-potential of general field;

-2) the variation of coordinates ~ \xi^\mu , which creates the variation ~ \delta J^\mu of the mass 4-current;
+2) variation of coordinates ~ \xi^\mu , which creates variation ~ \delta J^\mu of mass 4-current;

-The Lagrangian is a volume integral of the sum of terms with the dimension of the energy density and it is similar by its components to the Hamiltonian, which determines the system’s energy.
-Actually, the Hamiltonian is obtained from the Lagrangian by means of the Legendre transformation for a system of particles.
+Lagrangian is a volume integral of sum of terms with dimension of energy density and it is similar by its components to Hamiltonian, which determines system’s energy.
+Actually, the Hamiltonian is obtained from the Lagrangian by means of Legendre transformation for a system of particles.
 As we know, the energy is determined up to a constant that means the energy is subject to gauge.
-For example, the energy of the electromagnetic field is gauged so that at infinity with respect to the charge the electromagnetic field energy density is equal to zero.
-Similarly, the system’s energy in the form of the Hamiltonian can be gauged.
-In the covariant theory of gravitation it is assumed that the cosmological constant ~ \Lambda is a gauge term.
-By its meaning it up to a constant factor represents the energy density, that the system has after all the system’s matter is divided into separate particles and scattered to infinity.
-In this case, the energy of the particles’ interaction with each other by means of the fields disappears, and only the proper energy of the particles remains as the energy of their proper fields at zero temperature.
+For example, the energy of electromagnetic field is gauged so that at infinity with respect to the charge the electromagnetic field energy density is equal to zero.
+Similarly, the system’s energy in the form of Hamiltonian can be gauged.
+In covariant theory of gravitation it is assumed that cosmological constant ~ \Lambda is a gauge term.
+By its meaning it up to a constant factor represents the energy density, that a system has after all the system’s matter is divided into separate particles and scattered to infinity.
+In this case, the energy of the particles’ interaction with each other by means of fields disappears, and only proper energy of the particles remains as energy of their proper fields at zero temperature.
 The gauge condition of the cosmological constant has the following form:

 ~ c k \Lambda = - s_\mu J^\mu .

-When the gauge conditions of the cosmological constant is met, the system’s energy ceases to depend on the term with the scalar curvature and becomes uniquely defined:
+When the gauge condition of cosmological constant is met, the system’s energy ceases to depend on the term with scalar curvature and becomes uniquely defined:

 ~E = \int {( s_0 J^0 + \frac {c^2 }{16 \pi \varpi } s_{ \mu\nu} s^{ \mu\nu} ) \sqrt {-g} dx^1 dx^2 dx^3},